Cloud Computing Expert Advances Government MissionsAugust 2017

 Justin Brunelle clearly relishes working for MITRE, helping the government accelerate its use of the technology that's changing how the world operates.
 It's an exciting time for someone who has made web sciences his career.
 After all, technologies—from mobile systems and cloud computing to big data analytics and the Internet of Things—change almost daily.

-A specialist in cloud computing, Brunelle recently completed his doctorate in computer science from Old Dominion University with financial support from MITRE.
+A specialist in cloud computing, Brunelle recently completed his doctorate in computer science from Old Dominion University.
 He frequently publishes papers about the government's use of the cloud and provides expertise to the public and industry.

 "We deliver concrete recommendations that accelerate their cloud adoption," he says.
 "This head start enables agencies to do in days what they frequently were struggling to accomplish for months."